lsst-tstn/tstn-017/index.rst

 #.
 Rename ``settingsVersions`` event to ``configurationsAvailable``.

     This topic presents **all** the available configurations that can be loaded by the CSC (see :ref:`the proposal <section-default-configuration>` to change the way CSC handles configuration).
-    As will be discussed in the following section, only the files that override the initial and site specific values will be displayed.
+    As will be discussed in the following section, only the files that override the initial and site-specific values will be displayed.

     #.
 Remove all notions of labels, including the ``recommendedSettingsLabels`` attribute
     #.
 Add a new ``overrides`` attribute